2lab-ai/rubber-duck-mcp/README.md

   - South: Starting area with mixed woodland

 - **Central Lake**: A tranquil body of water that reflects the seasons around it
+  - Craft a simple raft to push off and scout the water

 - **Cozy Cabin**: A refuge from the elements with:
   - Fireplace that you can light for warmth